sanjeevs/srm_sap/README.md

    cd $SAP_HOME/blockA/run
    make run_vcs
 ```
+The test spawns a basic [sequence](https://github.com/sanjeevs/srm_sap/wiki/Sequence) that writes and reads the register and the table.

 ## Running SAP1 testbench.
 To run the SAP1 testbench, run the target 'run_vcs' in the run directory,